subsquid/docs/docs/cloud/overview.md

 ![deploy tab](./overview-deploy2.png)

-You will be prompted to install the Subsquid CLI if you haven't already.
+You will be prompted to install the Squid CLI if you haven't already.
 Follow the instructions to install the CLI.
 Next, set up your auth key as shown in the Subsquid cloud.
 Type the squid name to be the same as in the `squid.yaml` file.